 - Do not integrate with other electronic systems

 - In many cases they do not accurately reflect what a shareholder currently owns or would receive in a liquidity event

-Public companies have offered uncertificated shares for decades and the current trend to is to completely eliminate any paper certificates (see the letter below from Morgan Stanley).
+Public companies have offered uncertificated shares for decades and the current trend to is to completely eliminate any paper certificates.

 Surprisingly, the majority of non-LLC private companies that issue stock still use paper certificates.
 Most LLCs have been using uncertificated shares for a long time.

 Paper stock is rapidly becoming a thing of the past as web-based systems offer private companies an easier and less expensive option.
 When combined with a suite of productivity and compliance tools, web-based software becomes a no-brainer.